 Pictured here: Rachel Nelms of Rachel's Native Plants in Pittsboro, who purchased a truckload of M R Gardens' plants to use in landscaping projects or in her nursery.
 So appreciated!

-M R Gardens would also like to thank the other nurseries, landscape designers, advocacy groups and other horticultural professions who have been supportive during this trying time, including:
+M R Gardens would also like to thank the other nurseries, landscape designers, advocacy groups and other horticultural professions who have been supportive during this time, including:

 Wild Ones, Central North Carolina Chapter